 - The Mayor/Deputy Mayor should always be introduced to other guests.

-- There are occasions at events, e.g. at formal concerts, presentations, shows, etc when the Mayor/Deputy Mayor should be announced into a room and all guests should remain standing until the mayoral party sits down (please contact the Mayor's secretary for clarification if necessary).
-At certain engagements, for example at formal concerts, presentations, shows, etc, time should always be allowed for the mayoral party's departure (an announcement may be necessary so others at the event are aware).
-This is to prevent any unnecessary queues/crowding, etc, which may delay the Mayor/Deputy Mayor attending a following engagement.
-Similarly, unnecessary queues/crowding, etc must also be avoided during functions, for example at intervals or when buffets or other refreshments are served.
-Again, an announcement may be necessary (please contact the Mayor's Secretary for clarification).When a buffet is being provided at an event, again to avoid unnecessary queues/crowding, etc it's strongly suggested that the Mayor/Deputy Mayor 'opens' the buffet.
+- There are occasions at events, for instance at formal concerts, presentations and shows, when the Mayor/Deputy Mayor should be announced into a room and all guests should remain standing until the mayoral party sits down (please contact the Mayor's secretary for clarification if necessary).
+At certain engagements, for example at formal concerts, presentations and shows, time should always be allowed for the mayoral party's departure (an announcement may be necessary so others at the event are aware).
+This is to prevent outcomes such as any unnecessary queues or crowding, which may delay the Mayor/Deputy Mayor attending a following engagement.
+Similarly, outcomes such as unnecessary queues or crowding must also be avoided during functions, for example at intervals or when buffets or other refreshments are served.
+Again, an announcement may be necessary (please contact the Mayor's Secretary for clarification).When a buffet is being provided at an event, again to avoid outcomes such as unnecessary queues or crowding it's strongly suggested that the Mayor/Deputy Mayor 'opens' the buffet.

-- At a formal event the seat reserved for the Mayor/Deputy Mayor should be on the immediate right and for the Mayoress/Consort or Deputy Mayoress/Consort on the immediate left of the person presiding, and in the middle of the front row at events such as concerts, shows, etc.
+- At a formal event the seat reserved for the Mayor/Deputy Mayor should be on the immediate right and for the Mayoress/Consort or Deputy Mayoress/Consort on the immediate left of the person presiding, and in the middle of the front row at events such as concerts and shows.